Skip to main content

 FailedAny of the Transfers associated with this Scheduled Transfer failed and the maximum number of retries was exceeded.
 Also used when a wildcard Scheduled Transfer matches no files.

-CancelledThe Scheduled Transfer was cancelled before or during execution.
+CancelledThe Scheduled Transfer was canceled before or during execution.

 Viewing a Scheduled Transfer